jenningsanderson/aws-athena-workshop/README.md

 	![Jupyter login screenshot](assets/jup-login.png)

+-->
-4. When you are successfully logged in and the notebook server is running, you should see a page that looks like this:
+4. When notebook server is running, you should see a page that looks like this:

 	![Jupyter Notebook Home](assets/home.png)